pingzing/pingzing.github.io/content/pages/about.md

 In this position I:

   - Worked extensively with C#, .NET Core/.NET 5+, TypeScript, NodeJS, AWS and MySQL
-  - Took ownership of new features or business goals and drove them from concept to delivery
+  - Drove from concept to completion a project where customers were moved from a single-tenant architecture to a multi-tenant architecture, saving approximately 50% in annual hosting costs
   - Performed a major overhaul of an internal subscription system, requiring significant code changes in all of the team's subprojects
-  - Made significant contributions to tooling and code philosophy, such as adopting automated documentation in TypeScript projects, and moving the project as a whole to a mono-repo
   - Regularly on-boarded and mentored new team members
   - Assisted our manager with recruitment by reviewing technical 'homework', and participating in technical interviews
   </div>